ignacio-serrano/split-path/README.md

     no guarantee «split-path» is gonna work.
   * Add a --version option (just in case).
   * Add a --help option with the code above.
-  * Add support for PATHs containing the % character.

 Project layout
 --------------